DevMountain/categorizer/README.md

 **Detailed Instructions**

 We'll begin this step in `src/ducks/chart.js`.
 Create a new action type of `ADD_DATASET` at the top of the file.
-Underneath the reducer create the corresponding action creator - `addDataset`. `addDataset` will take a single parameter `dataset` and return an object with two properties
+Underneath the reducer create and export the corresponding action creator - `addDataset`. `addDataset` will take a single parameter `dataset` and return an object with two properties

 * `type` set equal to `ADD_DATASET`
 * `dataset` set equal to the `dataset` parameter.
 This will be an array of numbers that corresponds to the labels on the chart.